golemfactory/golem-js-preview-program/tasks/0-yagna-setup/README.md

 1. Install and configure the Yagna service.

-2. Run a verification script: `npm run verify`
+2. Run a verification script: `npm run verify`.

 3. Verify the contents of the `result.json` file to see e.g. the name of the provider who has run your task.